cmy1230/Loop/README.md

 Moreover, if you have not added “--no-check-comb-loops” and successfully run chisel, it indicates that the circuit does not contain combinational logic loops

 After placing the input in the corresponding position, run the C++code to obtain the output

+Output is in the breakloop.xdc file

+Place the output in TRAM-main\cgra-mg\src\main\scala\dsa\template\CGRA.scala, and regenerate Verilog and ADG to obtain TRAM CGRA without a combinational logic loop